Belt Gizmo

 Firmware Flashing

-For the initial flashing of the firmware you can use a 3rd-party website to upload using the Web Serial protocol which is only available on the Google Chrome, Microsoft Edge, and Opera desktop web browsers.
+This uses a 3rd-party website to upload using the Web Serial protocol which is only available on the Google Chrome, Microsoft Edge, and Opera desktop web browsers.
 Mobile browsers are NOT supported, and you will be prompted with a message if your web browser is not valid for use.

 1. Plug your device into a USB port on your computer and go to http://espwebtool.ghostbusters.engineering (which redirects to https://esp.huhn.me).